GavinHuttley/tib/_sources/python/variables.rst.txt

 Variables and assignment
 ========================

 Consider the equation :math:`h^2=a^2+b^2`.
 This mathematical expression is familiar (Pythagoras, of course!) and exactly the sort of thing we'd like to use computers to calculate.
 But expressing this as an algorithm requires defining variables and breaking the problem into smaller steps.
-But before we can even do this, we need to define what a variable is.
+But before we can even do this, we need to define both what a variable is and what is meant by assignment.

 In the above equation *h*, *a*, *b* are *pro-numerals*, symbols that represent a numeral (number).
 In programming, we call these *variables*.
-We create variables "on the fly" in Python and, in doing so, we need to obey some simple rules.
+We create variables "on the fly" in Python by the process of "assignment" and, in doing so, we need to obey some simple rules.

 .. index::
     pair: naming; variable